realA10001986/Time-Circuits-Display/README.md

 - "hour-xx.mp3", xx being 00 through 23: Sounds-on-the-hour for specific hours that will be played instead of "hour.mp3".
 If a sound for a specific hour is not present, "hour.mp3" will be played, if that one exists.
 - "key3.mp3"/"key6.mp3": Will be played when holding the "3"/"6" key for 2 seconds.
 Those sounds are played through [line-out](#audio-output), if enabled.
 - "ha-alert.mp3": Will be played when a [HA/MQTT](#home-assistant--mqtt) message is received.
-- "remoteon.mp3" / "remoteoff.mp3": Those are played back if a [Futaba remote control](#futaba-remote-control) takes over speed-control, or relinquishes it, respectively.
-Those sounds are played through [line-out](#audio-output), if enabled.

 Those files are not provided here.
 You can use any mp3, with a bitrate of 128kpbs or less.